endriu7777/seokatalog/README.md

    - If you want to add statistics on the left side of the catalog under the search engine, add this code: <php>statPL.php</php> or <php>statENG.php</php> in the block: blok_wyszukiwarka, below the code: <php>formularz.php</php>

+   How to perform the update: Overwrite all files via FTP except for one file: zamkniety_inc/zamkniety_install.php

 CHANGES COMPARED TO THE ORIGINAL:

   ✓ SQL Injection protection — all queries via PDO